*Note: Primary market IPO trading is not available with us

 A good trading plan and risk management strategy will provide guidance on how to find opportunities, and when to take profits and cut losses.
 There are several ways you can minimise your risk, which include attaching stops to your positions.
 Stops will close your trade at a certain level if the market moves against you, minimising your losses.

-IPO trading strategies
+IPO trading and investing strategies

-3. Waiting for the lock-up period to end
+Wait for the lock-up period to end

 Open your first IPO position